riqueu/newsun/gdd/ref/Residents.md

-- Höst, The Uneasy student
+- Camellia, The Uneasy student
-    - Stays near the elevator’s door.
+    - Lays by the stairs
 - Tabastan, The Mindful Truant
-    - Rests by Floor 01 Hall.
+    - Stays near the elevator’s door.